Do You Need Branding? Is Now The Best Time To Brand Your Business?

 Branding During Operation (Rebranding)

 Ever pass by a mirror and not recognize yourself?
 Brands are no different.
-Whether it’s grown too big for its britches, has become tragically unhip, or suffered an earth-shattering publicity incident, every brand will have to redefine itself at some point.
+Whether it’s grown too big for its britches, has become tragically unhip, or suffered an earth-shattering publicity incident, every brand will have to redefine itself and find the best time to reband the business.

 If you don’t address the blows to your brand, it will evolve out of your control, and your business operation will potentially grow apart from its brand.
 That leads to lack of direction and inauthenticity.